-Dental Implants 27/09/2023
+Dental Implants 08/10/2025

 Does Bone Density Affect Dental Implants?

-Dental implants are a popular and effective way to replace missing teeth.
-This innovative treatment plan involves placing a small titanium implant in the jaw where it fuses with the bone and creates a solid anchor for a restoration such as a crown, bridge or full denture.
+This innovative treatment plan involves placing a small titanium implant in the jaw where it fuses with the bone and creates a solid anchor for a restoration such as a crown, bridge or even full denture.
+For a full denture, multiple dental implants are used.

-However, not everyone is a candidate for dental implants due to insufficient bone density.
 In this article, we will explore the impact of bone density on dental implants and what options are available for those who do not have sufficient bone density.

 What is bone density, and why is it important for dental implants